BoolJS/booljs/README.md

 Bool.js also reminds the importance of having a cool workspace structure.
 That's why it's based on namespaces, leading us to focus on our code rather than focusing on managin complicated references to other files in our project.

 ### Can I migrate my projects to bool.js?
 Of course you can.
 Bool.js is Free Software (not as in a *free* beer, but in *free* as a bird).
-Just remember to update all of your dependencies, arrange your code in the right project structure (we're very tight at that) and finally, use Node `0.12`, iojs and further versions.
+Just remember to update all of your dependencies, arrange your code in the right project structure (we're very tight at that) and finally, use Node.js `4.0.0` or further versions.